Gjegnalundsbreen

-Gjegnalundsbreen is a glacier is located in Vestland county, Norway.
+Gjegnalundsbreen is a glacier located in Vestland county, Norway.
 The 13 km2 glacier sits on the borders of Bremanger Municipality and Gloppen Municipality.
 The glacier sits on the eastern side of the 1670 m tall mountain Blånibba, inside the Ålfotbreen landscape protection area which also includes the nearby Ålfotbreen glacier.
-The highest point on the glacier is at an elevation of 1590 m above sea levelThe Nordfjorden and Hyefjorden are located just north and east of the glacier.
+The highest point on the glacier is at an elevation of 1590 m above sea level.
+The Nordfjorden and Hyefjorden are located just north and east of the glacier.
 The village of Hyen lies about 5 km south of the fjord.